BSNL's New Rs. 171 Recharge Offers 2GB Data per Day to Rival Jio

 The Dark Knight at 10: Why It's One of the All-Time Great Movies

 In a bid to take on Jio and Airtel's run in the Indian telecom market, state-owned operator BSNL has reportedly released a new prepaid pack that is available only in the Andhra Pradesh & Telangana circle.
 Priced at Rs.
-171, the recharge is said to offer 2GB of 2G/ 3G/ 4G data per day, unlimited voice calls, and 100 SMS messages per day with a validity of 30 days.
+171, the BSNL recharge is said to offer 2GB of 2G/ 3G data per day, unlimited voice calls, and 100 SMS messages per day with a validity of 30 days.
 This takes the reported total data benefits to 60GB and gives the pack a per GB cost of just about Rs.
 2.85.
+The new Rs.
+171 BSNL recharge takes on the popular Rs.
+198 Jio recharge that has the same daily data allocation but lower validity, meaning lesser total bundled data.

 The roaming call benefits in this pack are also applicable in Mumbai and Delhi telecom circles, reports Telecom Talk.
 With other BSNL packs it is usually seen that coverage for free calls is not provided in these two circles considering BSNL does not operate in them.
 Additionally, the unlimited calling in this prepaid pack is said to come without a daily or weekly limit, and there is no data offered after the daily limit gets over.